atmel-maxtouch/mxt-app/README.md

 # T37 DIAGNOSTIC DATA OPTIONS

+Capture frames of diagnostic data.
+The default mode is to capture touch deltas.
+Self capacitance measurements are only available on some devices.

 `--debug-dump *FILE*`
 :   The T37 Diagnostic Data object provides raw access to touch reference/delta
     measurements from the touch screen.
 Diagnostic data is written to *FILE* in CSV format.
 The format is compatible with the Atmel Hawkeye utility.

 `--frames *N*`
-:   Capture *N* frames of data
+:   Capture *N* frames of data.

 `--references`
-:   Dump references data (normal mode is to capture touch deltas)
+:   Capture references data.

+`--self-cap-signals`
+:   Capture self cap signals.

+`--self-cap-deltas`
+:   Capture self cap deltas.

+`--self-cap-refs`
+:   Capture self cap references.

 # T68 SERIAL DATA COMMANDS